kai-niemi/chaos/README.md

 # How it works

-The application is intentionally designed to cause pathological workload contention by concurrently updating an overlapping set of keys in a conflicting order and using aggregate functions in queries (thus more subject to skewed observations).
+Chaos is designed to cause pathological workload contention by concurrently updating an overlapping set of keys in a conflicting order and using aggregate functions in queries, thus becoming more subject to skewed reads.

-The purpose is to observe the application impact on correctness and performance while running the workloads and playing around with isolation levels and locking strategy, as outlined above.
+The purpose of this design is to observe the application impact on correctness and performance while running different workloads and playing around with isolation levels and locking strategies.

-The workloads are simple and centered around a single `account` table simulating bank accounts (see more below).
-In the end of each run, certain consistency checks are performed to verify that the accounts remain in a correct state and not in breaching of any invariants.
+The workloads (one for each anomaly type) are simple and centered around a single `account` table simulating bank accounts (see more below).
+In the end of each run, certain consistency checks are performed to verify that the accounts remain in a correct state and not in breach of any invariants.

 Inconsistent outcomes will occur when runnning in weaker isolation levels than 1SR and not using any locking strategy.
-That is the general tradeoff with weaker isolation, that you risk incorrect outcomes unless taking certain measures application-side like using optimistic or pessmistic locking.
+That is the general tradeoff with weaker isolation, that you risk incorrect results unless taking certain measures application-side like using optimistic or pessmistic locking.
+Incorrect results can mean data loss, wrong numbers in financial reports and other hard to find errors.

 ## Further Resources